Worldsheet Formalism for Decoupling Limits in String Theory: Introduction

+In this paper, we focus on a classification of fundamental strings that arise from various decoupling limits of type II superstring theory, and therefore build a duality web surrounding the BFSS Matrix theory.
+We will focus on the bosonic sector through the paper.

-We will start with a concrete derivation of the M0T string worldsheet action~\eqref{eq:m0tspf} by performing a double dimensional reduction of the M2-brane in DLCQ M-theory, \emph{i.e.} we compactify the M2-brane by wrapping it around the target space lightlike circle.
-We will then derive the Polyakov formulation of the M0T string and show that its worldsheet is non-Riemannian.
-The worldsheet topology of the M0T string is described by the nodal Riemann sphere, which is formed by identifying different pairs of points on a two-sphere.
-This is reminiscent of the case with a chiral worldsheet, where it is shown that the pairs of nodes on the Riemann sphere correspond to the loops of Feynman diagrams in a quantum field theory (QFT).
-It has been indicated in that this is more than a coincidence, as ambitwistor string theory is naturally connected to M0T.
+We will start with a simple Galilean limit of the Nambu-Goto string action, where effectively the speed of light in the target space is sent to infinity and the ten-dimensional physics becomes Newtonian.
+This Galilean limit has been studied in~\cite{Batlle:2016iel, Gomis:2016zur, Batlle:2017cfa}, which leads to the \emph{non-vibrating string} that does \emph{not} admit any worldsheet wave equations.
+In~\cite{Batlle:2016iel}, the Nambu-Goto and phase-space formulation of the non-vibrating string are studied as part of a formal classification of nonrelativistic limits of the string.
+Our project grew out from the attempt of deriving the Polyakov formulation of this previously studied non-vibrating string theory, which led us to put forward a new string sigma model with its worldsheet being non-Riemannian\,\footnote{Note that this non-Riemannian feature of the worldsheet is different from the so-called nonrelativistic string theory~\cite{Gomis:2000bd} that arises from a stringy limit, where the worldsheet is Riemannian.
+See further discussion on nonrelativistic string theory in Section~\ref{sec:sdnrst}.}.
+We will show that the worldsheet topology of the non-vibrating string is singular: it is described by the nodal Riemann sphere, formed by identifying different pairs of points on a two-sphere.
+This is reminiscent of the case of ambitwistor string theory with a chiral worldsheet~\cite{Mason:2013sva}, where it is possible to compute stringy amplitudes that have localized moduli space and that describe particle scatterings.
+In ambitwistor string theory, the pairs of nodes on the Riemann sphere correspond to the loops of Feynman diagrams in a quantum field theory (QFT)~\cite{Geyer:2015bja}.
+We will show that this resemblance between distinct theories in terms of their worldsheet topology is more than a coincidence, as ambitwistor string theory is naturally connected to the non-vibrating string.
 We will demonstrate this connection explicitly in Section~\ref{sec:ast} from the worldsheet perspective.
-The same worldsheet structure also applies to other corners of type II superstring theories that are connected to M0T via T-duality.
+The same worldsheet structure also applies to other corners of type II superstring theories that we will later connect to the non-vibrating string via T-duality transformations.

-Starting from the M0T string action, we will map out different T-duality transformations of string sigma models and provide a worldsheet derivation for a major part of the duality web of decoupling limits in type II superstring theories that has been outlined in \cite{udlstmt}, where a road map that schematically depicts the connections between different corners can be found.
-We highlight the T-dual relations to different decoupling limits in the following list: \begin{enumerate}